Niranjana-M/trading-bot-binance/README.md

 python cli.py --action cancel --symbol BTCUSDT --orderid 123456789 📊 Logging

-All API requests, responses, and errors are stored in:
+All API interactions, responses, and errors are stored in:

 bot.log
-⚠️ Assumptions
+⚠️ Disclaimer

+This project is for educational and testing purposes only.
-Uses Binance Futures Testnet (Demo Trading)
+It uses Binance Futures Testnet and does not involve real trading funds.
-LIMIT orders remain open until executed or cancelled API keys are stored securely in .env

 📌 Future Improvements
-Stop-Limit orders
+Stop-Loss / Take-Profit orders
-Take-Profit / Stop-Loss
+Trading strategy automation
 Telegram alerts
-Automated trading strategies
 Web dashboard UI
+Real-time market data visualization

 👨‍💻 Author

 Niranjana M

+## 📁 Project Structure